raohmaru/romtools/rom-name-finder/.kilocode/memory-bank/product.md

 # Rationale

 This project is a React application where the user can input an arcade video game name, and perform a query in a SQLite database to retrieve a MAME ROM name for the given arcade video game name.
+There is no server, everything is implemented in the frontend.

 Example:
 + User searches for "Ms. Pac-Man"